AleksaMCode/cache-simulator/README.md

 </ul>

 ## Associativity (placement policy)
 <p align="justify">The placement policy decides where in the cache a copy of a particular entry of main memory will go.
-If the placement policy is free to choose any entry in the cache to hold the copy, the cache is <i>fully associattive</i>.
+If the placement policy is free to choose any entry in the cache to hold the copy, the cache is <i>fully associative</i>.
 At the other extreme, if each entry in main memory can go in just one place in the cache, the cache is <i>directly mapped</i>.
-The comprimise between the two extreems, in which each entry in main memory can go to any of N places in the cache are described as <i>N-way set associative</i>.
+The compromise between the two extremes, in which each entry in main memory can go to any of N places in the cache, is described as <i>N-way set associative</i>.
 Choosing the right value of associativity involves a trade-off.
-If there is eight places to which the placement policy have mapped memory location, then to check if that location is in the cache, eight cache entries must be searched.</p>
+If there are eight places to which the placement policy have a mapped memory location, then to check if that location is in the cache, eight cache entries must be searched.</p>

 ### Direct-mapped cache
 <p align="justify">It doesn't have a placement policy as such, since there is no choice of which cache entry's content to evict.
 This means that if two locations map to the same entry, they continually knock each other out.
 Although simpler, a direct-mapped cache needs to be much larger than an associative one to give comparable performance, and it is more unpredictable.
-It has a good best-case time, but is unpredictable in worst case.</p>
+It has a good best-case time, but is unpredictable in the worst case.</p>

 ## Ram memory
 <p align="justify">Ram is represented with a large binary file stored on the file system.
 The binary file contains randomly written data.
 Ram files have the following name structure <i><code>file_name-DateTime.Now:yyyyMMddHHmmss.dat</code></i>, e.q. <i>ram-20210824183840.dat</i>.
 Below you can find an  example how to create a Ram file:<br></p>